mayrmt/utils/git/README.md

 - Personal ignore patterns that are not to be shared with other project members are listed in ```.git/info/exclude```.

 Full details can be found [here](https://git-scm.com/docs/gitignore).

+### Pre-commit hook to prevent commits on `master` branch

+The script `pre-commit` implements a pre-commit hook to
+- reject commits on `master`
+- allow commits only on a feature branch.

+To use it, copy the file `pre-commit` hook into a repository's `.git/hooks/` directory.